UtaDiary/uta-diary/README.md

 + Markdown - Easily add headings, links, pictures, and more!
 + Kitsune - Your journaling companion!
 (Chatbot-style A.I.)
 + Local Storage - Data is stored locally on your device.
++ Encryption - Protect your privacy by encrypting data with a passphrase.
 + Backups - Save your data to a backup file (JSON), which you can restore later.

-**Future development**

-+ Encryption - Protect your privacy by encrypting data with a passphrase.

 ## Milestones